-- Replacement of expansion joints

-- Repairing damage caused by theft of aluminium handrails, vandalism and squatter fires (below bridges and adjacent to retaining walls)
+- Replacement of expansion joints - Repairing damage caused by theft of aluminium handrails, vandalism and squatter fires (below bridges and adjacent to retaining walls)

 - Wooden bridge Milnerton Lagoon

 - Foreshore freeway bearings

 - Strand Street footbridge Golden Acre

 - Balustrade repairs concrete replacing aluminium

 - Timber bridges general safety repairs

-- Duncan Road in the harbour stormwater culverts inspection and repairs - Glencairn retaining wall, phase 2
+- Duncan Road in the harbour stormwater culverts inspection and repairs

+- Glencairn retaining wall, phase 2

-Regular maintenance will also be carried out on local streets and footways together with continuous remarking of streets and replacement of street signage and guardrails.
+Regular maintenance will also be carried out on local streets and footways, together with continuous remarking of streets and replacement of street signage and guardrails.

-Street maintenance will concentrate on crack sealing and light surfacing sealing to ensure that water ingress is minimised.
-Local contractors appointed on period contracts, and procured through a public tender process, carry much of this planned work out Many of these contracts entail labour-intensive activities, which support the City's achievement of its EPWP targets.
+Street maintenance will concentrate on crack sealing and light-surfacing sealing to ensure that water ingress is minimised.
+Local contractors appointed on period contracts and procured through a public tender process carry out much of this planned work.
+Many of these contracts entail labour-intensive activities, which support the City's achievement of its EPWP targets.

-The new established integrated Transport Management Centre ensures integrated land transport operations, including the following:
+The newly-established integrated Transport Management Centre (TMC) ensures integrated land transport operations, including the following:

-- Incident management Rapid response to incidents on major arterials - Transport Information Centre (TIC) The upgrade and establishment of a transport call centre and the expansion of services offered, where the public can obtain information and lodge complaints on, among others, trains, buses, MyCiTi, scheduled bus services, parking, Dial-a-Ride services and event transport - Variable messaging signs (VMSs) and CCTV cameras The installation of 48 VMSs and 197 CCTV cameras for monitoring and informing the public about traffic conditions on the major arterial routes.
+- Incident management Rapid response to incidents on major arterials; - The Transport Information Centre The upgrade and establishment of a transport call centre and the expansion of services offered, where the public can obtain information and lodge complaints on, among others, trains, buses, MyCiTi, scheduled bus services, parking, Dial-a-Ride services and event transport; and - Variable-messaging signs (VMSs) and CCTV cameras

+The installation of 48 VMSs and 197 CCTV cameras for monitoring and informing the public about traffic conditions on the major arterial routes.
 Installation of environmentally friendly technology, both wind and solar-energy devices.

-TMC will further be rolling out and consolidate the following:
+The TMC will also be rolling out and consolidating the following:

-- Dedicated bus ways and bus stations as part of the MyCiTi service The expansion of the significant infrastructure as part of the City's high- quality public transport service, covering the remainder of the phase 1A route.
-Commencement of the building of infrastructure for phase 1B and phase 2 (metro south-east).
-The infrastructure will include the acquisition of buses, building of depots, technology to control buses in real time, automated fare systems, and the like. - VMS systems and cellphone-based systems for MyCiTi services Provision of equipment and technology to provide up-to-date passenger information, such as the number of minutes until the next bus arrives - CCTV camera roll-out Installed along main MyCiTi bus routes and then rolled out in public transport facilities and on other vehicles under City responsibility, to improve response to incidents as well as overall passenger comfort and safety - Directional signs Installed along major arterial routes as well as for pedestrians around public transport facilities - Freeway management system (FMS) In partnership with the South African Roads Agency Limited (SANRAL), renewable-energy sources in the form of wind and solar energy have been installed along the major freeways. - Conversion of traffic signals to low-energy devices On the major traffic-signal intersections - Management of public transport interchanges The City has 213 public transport interchanges that require ongoing repair and maintenance.
+• Dedicated bus ways and bus stations as part of the MyCiTi service - The expansion of the significant infrastructure as part of the City's high-quality public transport service, covering the remainder of the phase 1A route, as well as the commencement of building of infrastructure for phase 1B and phase 2 (metro southeast).
+The infrastructure will include the acquisition of buses, building of depots, technology for real-time bus control, automated fare systems, and the like.

+- VMS and cellphone-based systems for MyCiTi service

+Provision of equipment and technology to provide up-to-date passenger information, such as the number of minutes until the next bus arrives. - CCTV camera roll-out Installed along main MyCiTi bus routes and then rolled out in public transport facilities and on other vehicles under City control, to improve response to incidents as well as overall passenger comfort and safety. - Directional signs Installed along major arterial routes as well as for pedestrians around public transport facilities. - Freeway management system In partnership with the South African National Roads Agency Limited (SANRAL), renewable-energy sources in the form of wind and solar energy have been installed along the major freeways. - Conversion of traffic signals to low-energy devices On the major traffic-signal intersections. - Management of public transport interchanges The City has 213 public transport interchanges that require ongoing repair and maintenance.
 Other public transport assets include bus shelters, stops and transfer stations.